 Should You Buy?

-There is a lot to love about the Denon Prime 4.
-The large screen is an eye-catcher and very easy to use.
+There is a lot to love about the updated Denon Prime 4 Plus.
+The large screen is still an eye-catcher and very easy to use.
 A solid selection of integrated features adds to the appeal.
-Despite my preference for other software the Engine Prime software is capable and will get the job done.
-Add to that the impressive selection of connection options and it becomes hard not to recommend the Denon Prime 4.

 Got Questions or Comments?